brodymac95/math_cfengine/README.md

-# policyhub-repo
+# eecs_cfengine
 EECS CFEngine policyhub repo

-MASTER CFENGINE POLICY SET
+## MASTER BRANCH - CFENGINE POLICY DEVELOPMENT ENVIRONMENT

-Used for fully managed sysadmin administrated hosts.
+Used for testing new policies on fully managed sysadmin administrated hosts.
 Custom policy files for EECS can be found in services/eecs.